delphic/Fury/docs/Fury Overview.md

 Fury (as in the mythical creature) is a second attempt at a WebGL based game engine / framework.

+The ideal being to allow easier low level access to WebGL, whilst not to forcing any abstractions upon the user.

 A focus on procedural content, no 'artists' required. (e.g. Voxels for terrian).

 Open Source - we're doing this for the lulz.
 This means git hub.